Shopify/packwerk/USAGE.md

 | load_paths           | All application autoload paths            | list of load paths |
 | custom_associations  | N/A                                       | list of custom associations, if any |
 | parallel             | true                                      | when true, fork code parsing out to subprocesses |

+## Setting up Spring

+[Spring](https://github.com/rails/spring) is a preloader for Rails.
+Because `packwerk` loads `Rails`, it can be sped up dramatically by enabling spring.
+Packwerk supports the usage of Spring.
+Firstly, spring needs to know about the packwerk spring command when spring is loading.
+To do that, add `require 'packwerk/spring_command'` to `config/spring.rb` in your application.
+Secondly, to enable Spring, first run `bin/spring binstub packwerk` which will "springify" the generated binstub.

 ### Using a custom ERB parser